Enriching your business education

 Alpha Kappa Psi is a multinational Professional Business Fraternity with chapters in three countries and over 200,000 active brothers worldwide.
 As brothers in AKPsi, we seek to develop principled business leaders aligned with our 5 core values; Brotherhood, Knowledge, Service, Unity, and Integrity.
 As members of this brotherhood, we seek to combine these values with the Jesuit tradition for excellence and the focus on conscience, competence, and compassion that we experience as students here at Santa Clara University.
 Click here for more information on Alpha Kappa Psi.

 The SCU Student Economics Association is a student organization dedicated to offering opportunities to students of all majors/minors at Santa Clara University.
 The association works organizes enjoyable and enriching events and activities that are designed to help students build relationships with professors, alumni, and each other.
 If you have any interest in economics, or want to learn more about related topics please join!

-The Santa Clara University Finance Association is committed to providing knowledge and furthering the development revolving around financial studies, workings, and education within the Santa Clara community.
-Through guest lecturers, panel discussions, and community engagement we attempt to provide the best resources and knowledge available to further develop and strengthen our SCU Finance student body.
+The Santa Clara University Finance Association is committed to progressing the network connections and overall development of students’ financial principals, technical skills, and education within the Santa Clara community.
+Through influential guest speakers, panel discussions, and bi-weekly member meetings we attempt to provide the best resources and knowledge available to further develop and strengthen our SCU Finance student body.

 As LBSA, we strive to empower latinx students so they can both enter the business world and thrive in a professional environment.
 We also aim to create an environment where students can develop the skills they need while creating a network of resources that will continue to support them after graduation.